Skip to main content

 Who is the program for?

-The Pulmonary Rehabilitation (PR) program may be right for you if you have a chronic lung disease, such as COPD or lung fibrosis and if shortness of breath impacts your daily life and causing difficulty with your breathing, strength and/or endurance.
+The Pulmonary Rehabilitation (PR) program may be right for you if you have a chronic lung disease, like COPD, lung fibrosis or lung transplant and if shortness of breath impacts your daily life and causing difficulty with your breathing, strength and/or endurance.

 You may be a fit for PR if you: